 Il Won’s mainly grey and silver hair overshadows the few remaining black streaks, his younger years still battling against the sands of time.
 His grey, black and white plaid shirt matches perfectly his hair, mirroring shirts worn by Canadian lumberjacks.

 Pleasantries are swapped and we notice, like most other older Koreans, Il Won has a rather loose grasp on the English language.
-He understands a few words but has difficulty forming words and sentences.
+He understands a few words but has difficulty forming sentences.

 A lunch on the mountainside, South Korea-style